If you’re driving in Florida, it’s important to know about the serious traffic violations and the penalties associated with them.

 If you leave the scene of an accident involving injuries, it’s classified as a hit and run.

-The consequences are severe.
-There are mandatory minimum fines of $5,000, and you could be sentenced to up to five years in prison or probation.
+- The consequences are severe with a mandatory minimum fines of $5,000, and you could be sentenced to up to five years in prison or probation.

 Additionally, your driver’s license can be revoked.